 September 19-20, 2024

-This 1.5-day workshop will explore five research areas in nature and health:
+This 1.5-day workshop explored five research areas in nature and health:

 - How to define nature in research